 Additionally, some long-term signs that your child was injured during labor or delivery include:

 - Inability to gain weight

 - Hearing loss

-- Gross motor skill delays (for instance, difficulty with rolling, crawling, walking, climbing, etc.)
+- Gross motor skill delays (difficulty rolling, crawling, walking, climbing, etc.)

-- Fine motor skill delays (for instance, inability to grasp a spoon)
+- Fine motor skill delays (inability to grasp a spoon)

 - Cognitive delays

 - Lack of coordination